 Peeing as soon as possible after sex helps to flush any cystitis bacteria out of your system.

 If you have cystitis, it’s best to avoid having sex until you’ve completed your treatment and you’re not having symptoms any more.
 If you do have sex while you’ve got cystitis it could be uncomfortable or painful.

 - Wipe your bottom from front to back after you use the toilet

 - Regularly wash the skin around your penis or vulva, using a mild soap

 - Stay hydrated by drinking plenty of water

 - Pee as soon as you feel you need to go – do not hold it in

 - Always empty your bladder completely when you use the toilet

 - Pee as soon as possible after you’ve had sex

-Also try to avoid using any products that will irritate the skin around the genitals.
-These can include feminine hygiene sprays, bubble baths, and spermicides.
-If you avoid using spermicides, make sure you have an effective backup method of contraception to avoid STIs and unwanted pregnancies.
+- Avoid using any products that will irritate the skin around the vulva, like feminine hygiene sprays, bubble baths, and spermicides.
+If you avoid using spermicides, make sure you have an effective backup method of contraception to avoid STIs and unwanted pregnancies